xirhxq/multi-uav-trace-mbzirc-gt/README.md

 4. To end the simulation, press `Ctrl+B` and then `q`.
 Make sure that you are in EN mode.

+5. To exit Docker container, press `Ctrl+D` in terminal.

 ## Options

 ### Where to start?
 Designed prepare points or standard formation points?